Mara Corday: Film

 Corday signed with Universal-International Pictures (UI) as a contract player, where she was given small roles in various B-movies and television series.
 In 1954, while on the set of Playgirl, she met actor and future husband Richard Long.

 Her acting roles were small until 1955, when she was cast opposite John Agar and Leo G. Carroll in the successful science-fiction film Tarantula, which has Clint Eastwood in a very brief role as a jet fighter pilot.
-She had two other co-starring roles in the genre, The Black Scorpion and The Giant Claw (both 1957), as well as in a number of Western films, including Man Without a Star and Raw Edge.
+She had two other co-starring roles in the genre, The Black Scorpion and The Giant Claw (both 1957), as well as in a number of Western films, including Man Without a Star, A Day of Fury and Raw Edge.
 Film critic Leonard Maltin said Corday had "more acting ability than she was permitted to exhibit".

 A few years after her husband's death in 1974, Corday's old friend Eastwood offered her a chance to return to films with a role in his 1977 film The Gauntlet.
 She also had a brief but significant role in Sudden Impact (1983), where she played the waitress who dumped sugar into the coffee of Det.
 Harry Callahan in that film's iconic "Go ahead, make my day" sequence.
 She acted with Eastwood again in his 1989 film Pink Cadillac, as well as in her last film, 1990's The Rookie.